European Wound Management Association

 The European Wound Management Association (EWMA) was founded in 1991.

-The association works to promote the advancement of education and research into native epidemiology, pathology, diagnosis, prevention and management of wounds of all aetiologies.
+The association promotes the advancement of education and research into native epidemiology, pathology, diagnosis, prevention and management of wounds of all aetiologies.

 EWMA is an umbrella organisation linking wound management associations across Europe and a multidisciplinary group bringing together individuals and organisations interested in wound management.
-Currently, the association bridges 46 Cooperating Organisations (national wound care associations in Europe) and, in addition, partners with a considerable number of wound and wound related associations in and outside of Europe.
-Furthermore, EWMA has a large number of individual members from all over Europe.
+Currently, the association bridges 54 Cooperating Organisations (national wound care associations in Europe) and, in addition, partners with a considerable number of wound and wound related associations in and outside of Europe.
+Similar organizations include the European Tissue Repair Society, the Tissue Viability Society, the World Union of Wound Healing Societies, and the Wound Care Society.

-EWMA works to reach its objectives by being an educational resource, organising conferences, contributing to international projects related to wound management, actively supporting the implementation of existing knowledge within wound management and providing information on all aspects of wound management.
+EWMA is an educational resource, organising conferences, contributing to international projects related to wound management, supporting the implementation of existing knowledge within wound management, and providing information on all aspects of wound management.